 If however, your neighborhood has a mix of homes that cover the spectrum between completely remodeled, partially renovated, and as-is condition, then your house stands a reasonable chance of fetching a reasonable price — as long as it’s clean and decluttered.

-“I make a list of every repair or update the house needs done in order to get a top dollar, then price out how much each item will cost to get done.
-Once my sellers get the list, they can decide which repairs are affordable and will provide a decent ROI,” explains Abram.
+Abram says, “I make a list of every repair or update the house needs done in order to get a top dollar, then price out how much each item will cost to get done.
+Once my sellers get the list, they can decide which repairs are affordable and will provide a decent ROI.”

 The disclosure laws in most states require that you list all known issues about your home, but an inspection is almost guaranteed to uncover more problems.
 The inevitable findings in the home inspection report gives your buyer a powerful negotiation tool.
-After it’s over, you’ll either have to negotiate an even lower price, or let your buyer walk away.
+After it’s over, you can negotiate on the price or consent to doing the repairs.
+Or you can refuse and risk losing the sale.

-That’s why it’s sometimes best to fix some of the bigger issues that will definitely loom large on the inspection report, so that your buyer has less leverage to renegotiate the sold price.
+That’s why it’s sometimes best to fix some of the bigger issues that will definitely loom large on the inspection report, so your buyer has less leverage to renegotiate the sold price — especially if those issues have a high ROI.

-“Sellers don’t need to be afraid of the home inspection as long as we say up front that we’re selling as-is and not willing to make any repairs,” says Abram.
+If you decide to sell “as is”, the negotiations may look a little different.
+“Sellers don’t need to be afraid of the home inspection as long as we say up front that we’re selling ‘as is’ and not willing to make any repairs,” says Abram.

 “Of course, the buyer is welcome to have a home inspection, but it’s for their own knowledge.
 The findings won’t impact the sale because it’s a take it or leave it situation.”